powersync-ja/powersync-kotlin/integrations/room/README.md

 # PowerSync Room integration

+> [!NOTE]
+> Note that this package is currently in alpha.

 This module provides the ability to use PowerSync with Room databases.
 This module aims for complete Room support, meaning that:

 1. Changes synced from PowerSync automatically update your Room `Flow`s.
 2. Room and PowerSync cooperate on the write connection, avoiding "database is locked errors".
 3. Changes from Room trigger a CRUD upload.

+For more details on using this module, see its page on the [PowerSync documentation](https://docs.powersync.com/client-sdk-references/kotlin-multiplatform/libraries/room).

 ## Setup